CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 Curious how well your browser of choice protects you compared to Chrome, Firefox, Safari, Tor, and more?
 See [Privacy Tests](https://privacytests.org) for an overhead view of the various protections offered by your browser.

-More Broswer options are available via F-Droid and the Aurora Store.
+More browser options are available via F-Droid and the Aurora Store.

 ## Cool Tips